encode/httpx/docs/advanced.md

         ...
 ```

 Similarly, if you are implementing a scheme that requires access to the response body, then use the `requires_response_body` property.
-You will then be able to access response body properties and methods such as `response.text`, `response.json()`, `response.iter_lines()`, etc.
+You will then be able to access response body properties and methods such as `response.content`, `response.text`, `response.json()`, etc.

 ```python
 class MyCustomAuth(httpx.Auth):